-Some things to consider whether you are planning a full remodel, a mini makeover, or just moving things around to improve the functionality of your kitchen:
+Some things to consider whether you are planning a full remodel, a mini makeover, or just moving things around to improve the functionality and the look and feel of your kitchen:

 Trust me, this may sound like a big job, but it actually makes you think about each item and where you’ll store it.
 This is especially important when you are doing a full remodel because this is your chance to get the storage you need.
 Here’s our list: